 Determining fair value under Level 3 includes use of valuation techniques such as the discounted cash flow model.
 The future cash flows have been estimated by the management, based on information and discussion with representatives of the management of the investee companies, and based on the latest available audited and un-audited financial statements.
-Cash flows are typically projected for three years and then a terminal value has been estimated using a combination of value based on forward multiples and perpetual growth models applied on the cash flows of the last year of the estimate.
-The discount rates used for computing the present value of future cash flows range from 8 % - 15 % and growth rates used range from 2% - 6%.
+Cash flows have been projected for an initial period of between two to five years and then a terminal value has been estimated using a combination of value based on forward multiples and at a perpetual growth rate of up to 2% - 6% applied on the discounted cash flows of the last year of the estimate.
+The discount rates used for computing the present value of future cash flows range from 8.94% - 19.58%.
 The discount rates have been arrived at after considering the risk free rate, expected market premium, country risk and systematic risk underlying each investee company.
-The growth rates are based on the GDP growth rates of the economic areas of the investees.
 The Group has also made use of illiquidity and marketability discounts where considered appropriate.

-The potential income effect of 1% increase in the discount rates, which is a key variable used in the valuation technique, would decrease the fair values by approximately USD 854 thousand, whereas a 1% decrease in the discount rate would increase the fair values by approximately USD 1,298 thousand.
-The potential income effect of 0.5 times change, on either side, in the market multiples, which is a key variable used in the valuation technique, would increase the fair values by approximately USD 2,941 thousand or reduce the fair values by approximately USD 2,941 thousand respectively.
+The potential income effect of 1% increase in the discount rates, which is a key variable used in the valuation technique, would decrease the fair values by approximately USD 1,562 thousand, whereas a 1% decrease in the discount rate would increase the fair values by approximately USD 1,565 thousand.
+The potential income effect of 0.5 times change, on either side, in the market multiples, which is a key variable used in the valuation technique, would increase the fair values by approximately USD 4,551 thousand or reduce the fair values by approximately USD 4,551 thousand respectively.

-Investment amounting USD 52,645 thousand are carried at cost less impairment provision of which the carrying value approximates their fair value as at 30 June 2015.
+Investment amounting USD 63,855 thousand (30 June 2015: USD 52,645 thousand) are carried at cost less impairment provision of which the carrying value approximates their fair value as at 30 June 2016.